hardin47/website/Math150/_book/05-log.md

 Taken from https://onlinecourses.science.psu.edu/stat501/node/332.

-Model building is definitely an ``art."
+Model building is definitely an "art."
 Unsurprisingly, there are many approaches to model building, but here is one strategy, consisting of seven steps, that is commonly used when building a regression model.

 #### The first step {-}

 Decide on the type of model that is needed in order to achieve the goals of the study.
 In general, there are five reasons one might want to build a regression model.
 They are:

 * For predictive reasons - that is, the model will be used to predict the response variable from a chosen set of predictors.
 * For theoretical reasons - that is, the researcher wants to estimate a model based on a known theoretical relationship between the response and predictors.
+For example, there may be a known physical relationship (with parameters to esimate) or a differential equation that models state changes.
 * For control purposes - that is, the model will be used to control a response variable by manipulating the values of the predictor variables.
 * For inferential reasons - that is, the model will be used to explore the strength of the relationships between the response and the predictors.
 * For data summary reasons - that is, the model will be used merely as a way to summarize a large set of data by a single equation.